 Valued for flowers, fruit, foliage.
-Clusters of small, sweet pea–shaped, rosy to purplish pink blossoms in early–spring; where plant is adapted, blooms are borne in great profusion on bare twigs, branches, sometimes even on main trunk.
+Clusters of small, sweet pea–shaped, rosy to purplish pink blossoms in early spring; where plant is adapted, blooms are borne in great profusion on bare twigs, branches, and sometimes even on main trunk.
 Flowers are followed by clusters of flat, beanlike pods that persist into winter.
-Attractive broad, rounded leaves are heart shaped at base.
+Attractive broad, rounded leaves have a heart-shaped base.

 All redbuds provide fall color with first frost and are attractive in naturalized settings.
 Do any pruning in dormant season or after bloom.Cercis canadensis

-Lavenderflowers precede foliage thatopens pink, matures to limeand gold, then shades to green.
+Lavender flowers precede foliage that opens pink, matures to lime and gold, then shades to green.

-Pinkish purple flowers held on weeping, contorted branches; best with afternoon shade.
+Pinkish purple flowers are held on weeping, contorted branches; best with afternoon shade.

 Native to eastern United States.
 This is the most widely used trumpet creeper in cold-winter areas.
 A ...